arthastang/IoT-Implant-Toolkit/README.md

 # IoT-Implant-Toolkit
-A collect of useful tools for malware implantation research of IoT devices.
+A framework of useful tools for malware implantation research of IoT devices.

 ## Implant Toolkit
 A framework consisted of essential software tools for malware implantation research.